Confusion? Paralysed by choice? That’s a common complaint among anglers choosing a new tackle box.

 Price

-Tackle boxes range from a few bucks for the most basic multi-compartment Plano tackle tray through to more than $100 for the largest tackle backpacks or hard boxes and rolling models.
+Tackle boxes range from a few bucks for the most basic multi-compartment Plano tackle tray to more than $100 for the largest tackle backpacks or hard boxes and rolling models.

-With kayak fishing you have usually got a crate that contains the bulk of spare tackle, your food and other gear and also serves as a rod holder while you are in transit to your favourite fishing spot.
+With kayak fishing, you usually have a crate that contains the bulk of spare tackle, your food, and other gear and also serves as a rod holder while you are in transit to your favorite fishing spot.
 So what you need for a tackle box is something small and waterproof – we recommend the Plano Stowaway range.
-It’s easy to get three or so in this size and keep them in your pockets or under/behind your seat.
+It’s easy to get three or so u003ca href=u0022https://amzn.to/33uKgMCu0022 target=u0022_blanku0022 rel=u0022noreferrer noopeneru0022u003ein tu003c/au003eu003ca href=u0022https://amzn.to/33uKgMCu0022 target=u0022_blanku0022 rel=u0022noreferrer noopener nofollowu0022u003ehu003c/au003eu003ca href=u0022https://amzn.to/33uKgMCu0022 target=u0022_blanku0022 rel=u0022noreferrer noopeneru0022u003eis sizeu003c/au003e and keep them in your pockets or under/behind your seat.

 Whether you’re traveling, fishing from a boat, or walking the edge of a river, you can find a tackle box that best suits your needs.
-This list of our best tackle boxes is only the tip of the iceberg, and in the modern fishing world there are no shortage of options available to us.
+This list of our best tackle boxes is only the tip of the iceberg, and in the modern fishing world, there is no shortage of options available to us.
 Pick a tackle box that best suits your needs on the water, fill it up, and go fishing!